VRCFury/VRCFury/README.md

 ## How to install and use

-* Delete VRCFury from your project (if upgrading).
+* Delete the VRCFury directory from your project (if upgrading).
 * Click [here](https://gitlab.com/senky/VRCFury/-/archive/master/SenkyFX-master.zip) to download the latest release.
 * Extract the zip somewhere into your avatar project (this is not a unity package file, so you can't just drag it in).
 * If you are using just VRCFury because an artist said you needed if for their prefab: